ynsn/libce/README.md

-# libcode
+# libmc
-Small C library for encoding and decoding x86 and x86_64 machine code
+Small C library for encoding and decoding machine code.